Ayush7614/Hacktoberfest2021/README.md

 - Wait for the Issue to be assigned to you after which you can start working on it.
 - Fork the Repo and create a Branch for any Issue that you are working upon.
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
-- Add Screenshots to help us know what this Script is all about.
+- Add Screenshots to help us know what this is all about.
 - Having difficulty in contributing?
-Read the [Contribution Guide](https://github.com/Ayush7614/-Hacktoberfest2021/blob/master/CONTRIBUTING.md) for a detailed explanation.
+Read the [Contribution Guide](https://github.com/Ayush7614/Hacktoberfest2021/blob/master/CONTRIBUTING.md) for a detailed explanation.

 ```javascript